Machine Data Collection

 But they require input about specific programming information to run efficiently.

 This article will discuss manufacturing data collection and how machine data collection helps with data-driven manufacturing.
-The post will also show how Freedom helps manufacturers become more efficient.
+The post will also show how Freedom AI helps manufacturers become more efficient.

 What Is Machine Data Collection?

 Machine data collection is the process of collecting information about machine health and operations.
 The collected data may be analyzed to improve manufacturing processes, increase efficiency, and make improvements.